 During the events of Covid-19 and the associated provision of remote learning, potential safeguarding issues arose that we became aware of.
 We have learnt from our experiences and recognise that measures are needed to safeguard children when they are learning remotely.
-Guidance is available to support schools pupils guidance can to understand how to keep safe and this be found at www.gov.uk/guidance/safeguarding-and-remote-education.
+Guidance is available to support schools understand how to keep pupils safe and this guidance can be to found www.gov.uk/guidance/safeguarding-and-remote-education.
 This can also be read alongside KCSIE Part 2 paragraphs 139 and 140.
 As a school we maintain regular contact with parents to reinforce the importance of children being safe online and we ensure our systems filter and monitor online use.